Explore a rewarding career as an IT consultant working for our innovative clients or join our operations teams to help grow our mission.

 We provide resources and guidance to help you prioritize your mental health, so you can maintain a long and healthy career at auticon.

-This step is as much for you as it is for us. auticon’s success is only possible when our consultants feel understood and supported.
-You will have informal virtual conversations with our technical and job-coach team members, who all have many years of experience working in the autism community.
-Their goal is to learn who you are, what you are passionate about, and the type of environment you need to thrive.
+This part is as much for you as it is for us. auticon can only be successful when our Consultants feel understood and supported.
+Our Coaching Team have many years of experience working with the autism community.
+Their goal is to learn who you are, the type of environment you need to thrive and how you would feel about scenarios that may arise in your role as a Consultant.
+We can start to discuss reasonable adjustments and what support you may benefit from if you join our team.
 They are also ready to answer questions you may have about auticon and our support model.
-We use these conversations to better understand your technical skills, strengths, reasonable adjustments and what supports you may benefit from if you join our team.

 auticon is more than a job – it’s a community!